ESCOMP/ESCOMP/README.md

 * On the other hand, it is not acceptable to store a fork in ESCOMP if this fork is only used internally at NCAR and is not part of a broader community modeling project.

+## Repository naming conventions

+For repositories with an acronym as part or all of their name, we generally prefer the use of uppercase acronyms.
+For example, we have repositories named `CESM` and `CISM-wrapper`.
+An exception is repositories that are used *solely* for hosting GitHub pages (i.e., websites appearing under escomp.github.io/): These can use lowercase acronyms in order to have fully lowercase URLs.
+For example, we have a repository named `ctsm-docs`.
+Repositories that are used for both code and GitHub pages follow the uppercase convention (e.g., `CESM`); we can put redirects in place so that links to the lowercase version redirect to the uppercase version (e.g., `escomp.github.io/cesm` redirects to `escomp.github.io/CESM`).

+We have no standardization concerning the use of hyphens, underscores or PascalCase to delineate separate words in a repository's name.